 We’ve heard of vets hitting the tourist trail – why not?
 You’ve earned it.
 But a road trip around Syria?
 When Coffee or Die asked Kevin Knodell to take a look around the war-ravaged country, it was a request to which he eagerly acceded.
 As Kevin says: “It’s where American troops and their local allies fought and continue to fight against ISIS.
 The war in Syria isn’t over.”

 Contrary to popular opinion, hipsters did NOT invent coffee, a fact that inspired the guys at Coffee or Die to get in on the action.
 A veteran owned startup, the company roast premium coffees to order and their website provides a wealth of news, info and advice for military personnel and veterans.
 Looking for advice on transitioning to civilian life?
-Check out Coffee or Die’svets section with its guide to the recent VetXpo event in Dallas – it’s full of useful videos and helpful links – great to read over…a coffee.
+Check out Coffee or Die’s vets section – it’s full of useful videos and helpful links – great to read over…a coffee.

 If you’re struggling to find a career and lifestyle path that matches up to military life, don’t sweat it – it’s normal to feel that way.
 You might like to check out the highly successful, Entrepreneurs on Fire – a seven-days-a-week podcast that inspires its listeners to achieve financial and lifestyle freedom.
 Founder, former army officer John Lee Dumas, aka JLD proves that repackaging your military skills for civilian life is not only possible, but essential if you’re to thrive.